 Procedure

 19. In the case of an assessment taking place in an Examination Hall, any incident of alleged academic misconduct shall be reported immediately, with evidence, to the Academic Registrar.
-In the case of other assessed work, any circumstances which appear to an examiner to suggest that a candidate has committed any act of academic misconduct shall be reported immediately to the relevant Head of Department and action shall be taken in accordance with paragraphs 9 and 10 above.
+In the case of other assessed work, any circumstances which appear to an examiner to suggest that a candidate has committed any act of academic misconduct shall be reported immediately to the relevant Head of Department/Associate Dean (Teaching) and action shall be taken in accordance with paragraphs 9 and 10 above.

 20. Candidates shall be notified in writing of alleged Major Offences by the Secretary of the Academic Misconduct Committee at least fifteen working days before the date of the Committee meeting.
 The notification shall include the nature of the charge, the evidence, and the date and time of the meeting of the Committee convened to consider the case together with details of the members of the Committee.
 Candidates shall be invited to admit or deny the allegation.